fukurosan/kiwicomponents/docs/menus.md

 # Menus

-Kiwi Component menus can be used to create either context menus or dropdown menus that position themselves relative to other elements or the mouse cursor.
+Kiwi Components menus can be used to create either context menus or dropdown menus that position themselves relative to other elements or the mouse cursor.
 This is achieved using two web components:

 -   \<kiwi-menu>
 -   \<kiwi-menu-item> (optional)